-- All activities involving the production, processing, cleaning, servicing, testing, or repair of materials, goods, or products shall conform with the performance standards in Section 7 of this ordinance. - 2) Storage, auxiliary to the principal use, is permitted in the open, but not within 20 feet of the property lines. - 3) Screening shall be provided at lot boundaries abutting a residential zoning district, and may consist of solid fencing or dense hedge or shrub to a minimum of 6 feet in height.

-f.
-Bulk Requirements

-1) Minimum Lot: 3 Acres

-a) Front 50 feet from right-of-way of any street or road.

-b) All Others 20 feet from all lot lines.

-3) Building Height: 35 feet or two stories, whichever is less.

-3) M-3 - Extraction District

-Purpose - To regulate and control all forms of extraction operations and to ensure proper land reclamation in areas of extraction or extraction manufacturing operations.

-- 1) Sand, gravel, marl, clay, limestone, salt, coal extraction and related crushing processes. - 2) Oil and gas extraction. - c.
+- All activities involving the production, processing, cleaning, servicing, testing, or repair of materials, goods, or products shall conform with the performance standards in Section 7 of this ordinance. - 2) Storage, auxiliary to the principal use, is permitted in the open, but not within 20 feet of the property lines. - 3) Screening shall be provided at lot boundaries abutting a residential zoning district, and may consist of solid fencing or dense hedge or shrub to a minimum of 6 feet in height. - f.
+Bulk Requirements - 1) Minimum Lot: 3 Acres - 2) Minimum Yards: a) Front b) All Others 50 feet from right-of-way of any street or road.
+20 feet from all lot lines. - 3) Building Height: 35 feet or two stories, whichever is less. - 3) M-3 Extraction District - a.
+Purpose To regulate and control all forms of extraction operations and to ensure proper land reclamation in areas of extraction or extraction manufacturing operations. - b.
+Permitted Uses - 1) Sand, gravel, marl, clay, limestone, salt, coal extraction and related crushing processes. - 2) Oil and gas extraction. - c.
 Conditional Uses Cement concrete or asphaltic concrete mixing plants. - d.
 Special Regulations All extraction and reclamation activities shall be in accordance with the Surface Mined Land Conservation and Reclamation Act administered by the State of Illinois Department of Mines and Minerals.
 In addition, the following stipulations shall be required: